ray-1337/discord-music-bot/README.md

 # Discord Bot Music
 This is my latest own project around Discord bot music.

+# Disclaimer
+This repository is a bit unstable, such as loop command, etc. But, the rest of it is fine.
+I will gradually fix, or add more features in it.

 # Library
 I use:
 - [oceanic](https://npmjs.com/oceanic.js) for the Discord library.